 The Tate Research Centre for British Romantic Art exists to promote research on British art from around 1750 to 1850.
 Tate’s collection of British art from this period is among the greatest in the world, including major holdings of works by J.M.W.
 Turner, William Blake and John Constable, and the Oppé collection of works on paper.
 The Centre encourages research on these traditional strengths while engaging with the full scope of the collection and the wider field of British art and visual culture.

-Convened by Tate curators Dr Greg Sullivan and Amy Concannon, the Centre focuses on the visual arts but seeks to stimulate debate and exchange across a number of disciplines.
+Convened by Tate curators Greg Sullivan, Amy Concannon and Elizabeth Jacklin, the Centre focuses on the visual arts but seeks to stimulate debate and exchange across a number of disciplines.
 It welcomes proposals for new projects and events.

-- Tate Britain re-hang scholars morning, May 2013, focusing on the re-display of Tate’s collection of British art of the period c.1770–1850
+- Tate Britain re-hang scholars morning, focusing on the re-display of Tate’s collection of British art of the period c.1770–1850, May 2013.

-- Contested Views: Visual Culture and the Revolutionary and Napoleonic Wars, a conference supported by the AHRC and the Courtauld Research Forum, 19–20 July 2012, Tate Britain
+- Contested Views: Visual Culture and the Revolutionary and Napoleonic Wars, a conference supported by the AHRC and the Courtauld Research Forum, Tate Britain, 19–20 July 2012.

-- Contested Views: Scholars’ Morning on Turner’s Field of Waterloo, 19 July 2012, Tate Britain
+- Contested Views: Scholars Morning on Turner’s Field of Waterloo, Tate Britain, 19 July 2012.

-- William Blake, changing display of works from the Tate collection, Clore Gallery
+- William Blake, changing display of works from Tate’s collection, Clore Gallery

 - Turner Collection, changing display of works from the Turner Bequest, Clore Gallery

-- John Constable, changing display of works from the Tate collection
+- John Constable, changing display of works from Tate’s collection

 - Landscape in Blake, Clore Gallery, 14 May – 6 October 2013